 Welcome to the JSS website!

-Spine deformity affects people in all generations, from infants to the elderly, and it causes not only cosmetic problems but also pulmonary dysfunction, back pain, neurological deficits, gastrointestinal dysfunction, and other disorders that impair patients’ QOL and health.
-JSS will continue to address the problems and difficulties in managing patients with spine deformity.
+Spine deformity affects people in all generations, from infants to the elderly, and it causes not only cosmetic problems but also pulmonary dysfunction, back pain, neurological deficits, gastrointestinal dysfunction, impairing patients’ QOL and the life expectancy especially in the elderly.
+JSS will continue to tackle these clinical problems and difficulties in managing patients with symptomatic spine deformity.